a disued railwaline converted to a foot and cycle-path runs under a bridge on the Tarka Trail in North Devon

 The Tarka Trail runs along the Taw estuary and past the market town of Barnstaple, where hungry travellers can stop for a bite to eat.
 Instow is one of the following stops – a charming village overlooking the Taw and Torridge rivers’ confluence.
 The sandy beach is a popular spot for swimming and sunbathing in the summer and an enchanting place to walk or cycle along the shore in the winter.

-Green, tranquil meadows and remote stretches of the River Torridge are passed on the trail’s route southward, past the historic towns of Bideford and Great Torrington.
+Green, tranquil meadows and remote stretches of the River Torridge are passed southward on the trail’s route, past the historic port of Bideford and the sleepy hilltop backwater of Great Torrington.
 Much of the final stretch to the village of Meeth follows a disused railway track.
 It’s a gentle, mostly flat section of the route that runs through expanses of farmland and woods.
 This stretch is also open to horse riders, cyclists, and walkers.